G-groups of Cohen-Macaulay Rings with $n$-Cluster Tilting Objects: Preliminaries

 As we will often be working explicitly with highly noncommutative rings, we need to discuss important ideas at the intersection of noncommutative algebra and $K$-theory.
-Let $J$ be the Jacobson radical of a not necessarily commutative ring $A$.
-Recall that $A$ is said to be \textit{semilocal} if $A/J$ is semisimple.
-That is, every left $A/J$-module has the property that each of its submodules is a direct summand.
-In the case that $A$ is commutative, this is equivalent to $A$ having only finitely many maximal ideals (see (\cite{Lam}, Proposition 20.2)).
-Of great importance to us is the following situation: If $A$ is a commutative semilocal Noetherian ring and $N$ is a nonzero finitely generated $A$-module, then $\End_A(N)$ is semilocal in the sense of the above definition (see (\cite{H}, Lemma 5.1) for a proof).
-Without assuming $A$ is commutative or the $N_j$ are finitely generated, we show that $\End_A(N)$ is semilocal if is a finite direct sum of modules whose endomorphism rings are local in Proposition \ref{endoring}.
-Either route shows that the $\End_R(M)$ is semilocal and we will see how the following remark utilizes this small but essential fact in the proof of Theorem \ref{thmg1}.
+Let $J(A)$ be the Jacobson radical of the not necessarily commutative ring $A$.
+Recall that $A$ is said to be \textit{semilocal} if $A/J(A)$ is semisimple.
+That is, every left $A/J(A)$-module has the property that each of its submodules is a direct summand of $A/J(A)$.
+In the case that $A$ is commutative, this is equivalent to $A$ having only finitely many maximal ideals (\cite{Lam}, Proposition 20.2).
+Of great importance to us is the following situation: If $A$ is a commutative semilocal Noetherian ring and $N$ is a nonzero finitely generated $A$-module, then $\End_A(N)$ is semilocal in the preceding sense (\cite{H}, Lemma 5.1).
+We will see how the following remark utilizes this small but essential fact in the proof of Theorem \ref{thmg1}.